nest/nest-simulator/.github/ISSUE_TEMPLATE/documentation_improvement.md

 A clear description of what the error or weakness in the documentation is.

 **Suggest an improvement**
-A clear description of what you want to change or add.
+A clear description of what you want to change or add to the documentation.

 **Supporting materials**
 If applicable, add links or screenshots to help explain the flaw.